open-cradle/cradle/docs/milestone3/rpc_server.md

 we shouldn't have to change anything there.
 However, if there is a significant overlap of requests between C++ and Python applications (tbc), we could go for the solution depicted in the preceding figure.
-The WebSocket server would become another C++ application and access the main server across C++; it would (normally) no longer use its own caches.
+The WebSocket server would become another C++ application and access the main server across C++.
-Of course, this implies adapting the WebSocket-related code.
+Of course, this means we will have to change the WebSocket-related code;
+it should be possible to make the WebSocket server into a relatively simple translation between the WebSocket and RPC protocols.
+An alternative would be that the Python applications talk RPC.

 ## The RPC protocol